Abhimanyu9838/AbhimanyuV9838/README.md

 #🚀 About Me

-I'm Abhimanyu, a 3rd-year Data Science undergraduate passionate about building intelligent, data-driven solutions.
+I'm Abhimanyu Verma, a 3rd-year Data Science undergraduate passionate about building intelligent, data-driven solutions.

 With strong foundations in DSA, Machine Learning, and Statistical Analysis, I enjoy transforming complex datasets into actionable insights.